Drowning by Numbers

-Drowning by Numbers is a British-Dutch crime comedy-drama 1988 film directed by Peter Greenaway.
+Drowning by Numbers is a 1988 crime comedy-drama film directed by Peter Greenaway.
 It won the award for Best Artistic Contribution at the Cannes Film Festival of 1988.

 Plot

 The film opens with a little girl jumping rope and counting stars to "a hundred".

 The film's plot centres on three married women — a grandmother, her daughter, and her niece — each named Cissie Colpitts.
 As the story progresses, each woman successively drowns her husband.
 The three Cissie Colpittses are played by Joan Plowright, Juliet Stevenson and Joely Richardson, while Bernard Hill plays the coroner, Madgett, who is cajoled into covering up the three crimes.

 The structure, with similar stories repeated three times, is reminiscent of a fairy tale, most specifically 'The Billy Goats Gruff', because Madgett is constantly promised greater rewards as he tries his luck with each of the Cissies in turn.
 The link to folklore is further established by Madgett's son Smut, who recites the rules of various unusual games played by the characters as if they were ancient traditions.
 Many of these games are invented for the film, including: